Fixed-Point arithmetic in Engee

 Working with arrays and matrices

-The library provides full support for vector and matrix operations with fixed point numbers.
-All operations preserve the element type and automatically apply the specified precision parameters to all array elements.
+The library provides full support for vector and matrix operations with fixed-point numbers.
+All operations save the element type and automatically apply the specified precision parameters to all elements of the array.

 Vectors

-Create and work with one-dimensional arrays.
+Creating and working with one-dimensional arrays.
 Fixed point parameters are applied to all elements:

 s, w, f = 1, 62, 7 # signed type, 62 bits, 7 bits of fractional part